 The charts below indicate income standards used to determine eligibility and how fees for Non-Temporary [Public] Assistance Day Care Services are calculated.

-NOTE: Families with a Gross income that exceeds 200% of the State Income Standard are not eligible for assistance.
+*NOTE: Effective August 1, 2022, Families with a Gross income up to, but not exceeding, 300% of the State Income Standard (SIS) are eligible for Day Care assistance.
+The previous (through July 31) SIS threshold had been 200 percent.

-For families/households with more than 8 persons, add $9,440 for each additional family member, under the 200-percent threshold of FPL.
+For families/households with more than 8 persons, add $14,160 for each additional family member, under the 300-percent threshold of FPL.

 How much will it cost?